mrosack/GlacierTool/README.md

 to fail with the cryptic error message, `Error getting response stream (Write:
 The authentication or decryption has failed.)`.
 The Mono [security FAQ](http://www.mono-project.com/FAQ:_Security) has suggestions on ways to fix this.
-The easy way is to simply run `mozroots --import`, which will install all of Mozilla's root certificates into Mono's trust store.
-To do this for all users on the machine, instead run `mozroots --import --machine` as root.
+The easy way is to simply run `mozroots --import --sync`, which will install all of Mozilla's root certificates into Mono's trust store.
+To do thisfor all users on the machine, instead run `mozroots --import --machine --sync` as root.

 Notes
 -----